galena-dimeska/Python-Space-Invaders/README.md

 # Python - Space Invaders

 This project is a recreation of the classic game Space Invaders using Python’s PyGame module and object-oriented programming.
-The music, as well as the sprite images for the aliens and spaceship are taken from (https://www.youtube.com/@programmingwithnick), while the buttons and main menu screen were done in Photoshop.

 The game includes a main menu, where the player can choose to start the game or exit.